doctest/doctest/doc/markdown/roadmap.md

 [![Patreon](https://cloud.githubusercontent.com/assets/8225057/5990484/70413560-a9ab-11e4-8942-1a63607c0b00.png)](http://www.patreon.com/onqtam)
 [![PayPal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=3K423Q6TK48BN)

-This is a list of planned features for future releases (maybe in the given order).
+This is a list of planned features for future releases (not in the given order).

 - option to output summary only
+- ability to customize the colors in the console output
 - add support for <=, >= to Approx - like requested with [catch](https://github.com/philsquared/Catch/issues/651)
 - the set holding all registered tests should use a specialized allocator to minimize program startup time
 - pool allocator for the ```String``` class - currently very unoptimized
-- ability to have no output when everything succeeds
 - a mechanism for translating exceptions - users should be able to teach the framework about their types (look at Catch for this)
 - support for ```std::exception``` and derivatives (mainly for calling the ```.what()``` method when caught unexpectedly)
 - crash handling: signals on UNIX platforms or structured exceptions on Windows (should also have DOCTEST_CONFIG_NO_SIGNAL_CATCHING)